dreyk/zraft_lib/README.md

 Parameters:
 - `PeerID` - ID of peer from luster.
 - `FailTimeout` - If we detect that peer has failed,then we will not send any request to this peer during this Interval.
-- `ElectionTimeout` - If we detect that peer isn't leader,then wee not send any request to this peer during this Interval.
+- `ElectionTimeout` - If we detect that peer isn't a leader,then we will not send any request to this peer during this Interval.

 Possible return values:
 - `LightSession` - Light Session object.